MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/rename-file-or-folder.md

 | New Name   | The new name of the file or folder.   | String   |
 | Type   | Determines the rename operation.
 Select Folder for renaming a folder.
 Select File for renaming a file.   | Folder<br>File   |

-## Rename File/Folder Published Data
+## Rename File/Folder published data

 | **Element**   | **Description**   | **Valid Values**   |
 |:---|:---|:---|